-Oliver Broadbent is an expert facilitator and trainer in design thinking for the built environment.
+Oliver Broadbent is an expert facilitator and award-winning trainer in design thinking for the built environment.
 With a background in civil engineering and teaching, he specialises in designing high-impact training that has a lasting effect on the learner.

 He is Founder and Director of engineering training consultancy Constructivist.
 There he leads the development of Constructivist’s programme of design training for design consultancies.
 He also works with universities including Cambridge, Bath and Imperial to develop innovative approaches to curriculum design and delivery.
-For eight years Oliver was Director of Think Up, the education arm of the Useful Simple Trust.

-He is a Royal Academy of Engineering Visiting Professor at Imperial College, London.
+From 2017 to 2020 he was a Royal Academy of Engineering Visiting Professor at Imperial College, London.